Donate

 In 2007, having failed to inspire a popular revolt against the Palestinian leadership, Israel clamped down still further on the people of Gaza, enforcing a complete siege, during which only a tiny proportion of the food and basic survival supplies needed have been allowed in.
 Meanwhile, much of the decent farm land around Gaza has been ploughed up, with crops destroyed by Israeli tanks.
 Centuries-old olive groves have been torn down.
 Fishermen attempting to fish off the coast of Gaza, and farmers trying to tend their land are routinely shot at.
 All of this is illegal under international law, but with the protection and sponsorship of the US and Britain, Israel doesn’t feel it has much to worry about.

-On 27 December 2008, Israel launched its latest criminal offensive against the people of Gaza – a massive aerial bombardment and land invasion, which left 1,400 dead, more than half of whom were children.
+On 27 December 2008, Israel launched its latest criminal offensive against the people of Gaza – a massive aerial bombardment and land invasion, which left 1,400 dead, many of whom were children.
 The war crimes committed during this offensive have been widely documented, yet so dehumanised has the Israeli army become, that t-shirts were being sold to returning soldiers celebrating their ‘achievements’ during the campaign.
 One depicted a pregnant Palestinian woman with a target on her belly; the slogan read ‘1 shot, 2 kills’.

 Unemployment stands at over 65 percent, the highest in the world.
 Eighty percent of Gazans live below the poverty line, while 85 percent rely on international aid (mainly UNRWA) for food relief.
 Since the bombardment last Dec/Jan, no concrete has been allowed through the borders, meaning that Gazans have been unable to rebuild their destroyed homes, schools and hospitals, despite the fact that some 150,000 construction workers are currently unemployed there.